zevenrodriguez/CIM440-640/week5/readme.md

 Practice (Choose one)

-* Create your own trivia game
+* Create your own poll using the [Key Value Pairs](https://github.com/zevenrodriguez/CIM540-640/blob/master/examples/p5Examples/week5/keyvalue/sketch.js) example
 * Use an array or key value pair to create a piece of art or display data